Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Methods

-The Poisson random process with parameter $\lambda$ is used for the probability calculation of Poisson coding, formulated as:

-Consider that the Poisson process can be considered as the limit of a Bernoulli process, the normalized input $\bm{s}$ containing probability can be used for drawing the binary random number as a bernoulli distribution.
-Then the $I_i(t)$ will draw a value 1 according to the $i^{th}$ probability value $s_i$ given in $\bm{s}$, formulated as:
+Considering that the Poisson process can be considered as the limit of a Bernoulli process, the input stimulation strength $\bm{A}_{P}$ containing probability can be used for drawing the binary random number.
+The $I_{k,t}$ will draw a value 1 according to the $k^{th}$ probability value $A_{P_{k}}$ given in $\bm{A}_{P}$, formulated as: